-Q&A: Low-Carb Diets: Effective for Weight Loss but at What Cost?
+Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 Here, I discuss the effectiveness of low-carb diets for weight loss and their benefits for insulin-resistant individuals.
 While low-carb diets can work, a balanced diet with high-quality carbs, proteins, and fats, combined with physical activity, is the most sustainable long-term approach to health.